Sikh youth ponder over challenges, prospects in 21st century

 More than 100 participants took part in the ‘Sikhi & Sikh Youth in the 21st Century: Challenges and Prospects’ held at the Asia Pacific University (APU) in the Malaysian capital city on June 30.

-Among the nine speakers were three young Sikh women who were presidents of their respective universities’ Sikh associations.
+There young Sikh women, who are presidents of their respective universities’ Sikh associations, were among the nine speakers at the one-day seminar.

+“The key takeaway from this event for me was understanding the various challenges faced by Sikh youths in the 21st Century and the reasons why many are avoiding coming to the Gurdwara and participating in community activities,” Pravinderjeet Kaur Mahel, the Subang Sikh Youth vice president, told Asia Samachar.

+The 22-year-old law graduate who is currently pursuing MBA while working in a corporate sector added: “This experience has truly opened my eyes to the importance of bridging the gap between tradition and modernity to ensure the active involvement of Sikh youth in our community.
+It’s a call to action for all of us to create a welcoming space that resonates with the younger generation and inspires them to stay connected to their roots.”

-“Our youth have a lot to say.
+Dr Karminder Singh Dhillon, a retired civil servant and Sikh author who was one of the spearkers, had this to say: “Our youth have a lot to say.
 There is a lot bottled up inside of them.
-The questions posed by them surpassed both time and the ability of a 10 member team of experts to respond to effectively,” said Dr Karminder Singh Dhillon, a retired civil servant and Sikh author, told Asia Samachar.
+The questions posed by them surpassed both time and the ability of a 10 member team of experts to respond to effectively.

 Dr Karminder, author of 10 books on Sikhi, including The Hijacking of Sikh, spoke on the topic ‘Sikhi in the 21stCentury: Relevant?’